 So, while customer buying journeys may end in physical stores, they most often begin in the digital world.
 You can’t afford to ignore this convergence.

 And while we like certain aspects of social media, it should not be your primary marketing focus.
+Of course, that doesn’t mean you should ignore it, either.

 I’ll explain why in Chapter 6.
 I’ll also provide details on the best way to allocate your marketing resources.